ruijarimba/azure-pipelines-guidelines/guidelines/general/consider-absolute-paths.md

 # ✅ CONSIDER: Using Absolute Paths to Reference Templates

-Consider using absolute paths to reference templates.
+Consider using absolute paths to reference stages, jobs, steps and variables templates.

 ## Markdown to reference this guideline